whoiskatrin/sql-translator/README.md

 Enter a natural language query in the input box and click "Translate" to generate the corresponding SQL code.
 The generated SQL code will be displayed in the output box.

+## 🖥️ Unit test

+Tests are defined in the test folder in this project.
+Use NPM to install the Jest test framework and run unit tests.

+    ```bash
+    cd sql-translator
+    npm install
+    npm test
+    ```

 ## 👥 Contributing

 Contributions to SQL Translator are welcome and encouraged!
 To contribute, please follow these steps: